CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-install.md

 # Setting up RabbitMQ

-MailerQ depends on RabbitMQ for all its queueing.
+MailerQ depends on RabbitMQ for message queueing.
 This means that before you can even start MailerQ, you first need a running RabbitmQ instance.
-We do not intend to write a full installation guide for RabbitMQ here, on the [www.rabbitmq.com](https://www.rabbitmq.com) website you will find any information you need about RabbitmQ.
+We do not intend to write a full installation guide for RabbitMQ here, because the [www.rabbitmq.com](https://www.rabbitmq.com) website has all the information you need.
 However, we do have some tips, tricks and recommendations for setting up RabbitMQ with MailerQ.

 ## Make sure you use the right RabbitMQ version